 The Energy Project found that a startling 50% of employees lack a level of meaning and significance at work.
 This problem is exacerbated by poor levels of employee engagement, which cost U.S. companies a shocking $450 to $550 billion per year, according to Gallup’s 2014 “State of the American Workplace” report.

 Where there is a lack of strong communication, these symptoms become greater and greater.
-The truth is, however, that all employees can improve their conversations skills, to the benefit of not only their organization but to themselves, personally.
+The truth is, however, that all employees can improve their conversation skills, to the benefit of not only their organization but to themselves, personally.
 By shifting to the belief that communication skills are hard, not soft, skills, every company can see improvements in their employees and, ultimately, in their bottom line.

 Need more proof?
 There are some key reasons viewing conversations as a hard skill is paramount: